GFDRR/rdl-jkan/_datasets/south-africa-nights-with-minimum-temperature-20c.md

   email: briley@worldbank.org
   name: GFDRR
   url: https://www.gfdrr.org
-dataset_id: TN90P.zip
+dataset_id: T2M_nightover20.zip
-description: "Annual number of days when the night temperature > 90th percentile.\
+description: "Number of nights attaining a minimum temperature not dropping below\
-  \ The baseline is calculated for 2001\u20132020, with projections for 2021\u2013\
+  \ 20\xB0C.
+The baseline is calculated for 2001\u20132020, with projections for 2021\u2013\
   2040 and 2041\u20132060 under two climate scenarios: RCP 4.5 (moderate emissions)\
   \ and RCP 8.5 (high emissions)."
 details: 'Heat stress indicators for present and future climates for the cities of